 While searching records of the Augusta field office in Georgia, I found several work contracts documenting large groups of freed black departing for Arkansas.
 One travel register from South Carolina has lines that list large groups departing:

 - from line 7: “35 adults, 14 children from Columbia, SC to Grenada, MS (49 persons).

 - from line 8: “Adam Pully & fifty-six others from Columbia SC to Vicksburg, MS (57 persons)

 - Other lines on the same register show much smaller groups, couples, and single individuals trying to get Virginia.

-So these records highlight two important aspects of early black movement.
+So, these records highlight two important aspects of early Black migration.
 First, there were the efforts of many to get back to their native states in order to reunite with family.
 This movement was mainly towards the old tobacco states like Virginia from which they were likely sold or forced to move with owners who had relocated to states farther south.
 The second aspect reflects the voluntary migration of large groups of African Americans from states such as Georgia and South Carolina who hoped to gain better opportunities in other southern states.
-The main point to take away from this, from a historical and genealogical standpoint, is that the lineages of the majority of African Americans will ultimately lead back to the oldest southern states: Primarily back to Virginia and the greater Chesapeake region; and secondarily, back to South Carolina and Georgia.
+The main point to take away from this, from a historical and genealogical standpoint, is that the lineages of the majority of African Americans will ultimately lead back to the oldest southern states: primarily back to Virginia and the greater Chesapeake region; and secondarily, back to South Carolina and Georgia.